Legal Sports Betting States: Where to Bet November 2024

 PROFESSIONAL AND AMATEUR SPORTS PROTECTION ACT

 In 1992, Congress introduced the PASPA.
 This Professional and Amateur Sports Protection Act led to a massive decline in sports betting.
-It prohibited states from allowing sports betting on professional and amateur sports, with a few exemptions.
+It prohibited states from allowing regulated sports betting on professional and amateur sports, with a few exemptions.
 Horse and dog racing could continue, as could sportsbooks in Las Vegas and sports lotteries in Delaware, Oregon, and Montana.

-Contrary to expectation, PASPA didn’t sound the death knell for sports betting.
+Contrary to expectation, PASPA didn’t sound the death knell for regulated sports betting.
 Some four years later, the internet became an integral part of connecting bookmakers to bettors.
 On January 17th, 1996, online sports betting was born, and the first wager was placed across state lines.
-Online sportsbooks started to flourish and became a viable form of legal sports betting.
+Online sportsbooks started to flourish and became a viable form of legalized sports betting.

 UNLAWFUL INTERNET GAMBLING ENFORCEMENT ACT